The Treasures We Leave Behind and Always Carry with Us

 For me, Grandma-Next-Door is one of those things.

 Grandma-Next-Door lived beside my family and me ever since I could remember.
-She lived in what I thought was the coziest house with the loveliest garden in the whole wide world.
+She lived in what I thought was the coziest house with the loveliest garden in the world.
 And ever since I could remember, she was my Grandma.
 And even though I already had two grandmothers, my childhood brain never stopped to do the math and my childhood heart never knew why it should.